Gentoo one-liners for a rainy day

 sort -k2,2h -k1,1n combined.txt

 The first command prioritizes dependency count, using size as a tiebreaker.
 The second makes size the primary criterion.
-The h and n are for human-readable and numeric sorting.
+The h and n refer to human-readable and numeric sorting.

 Practical applications

-These commands help to identify large packages that could be replaced with lightweight alternatives, which can be useful for a number of reasons:
+These commands identify large packages that can be replaced with lightweight alternatives, which proves useful for several reasons:

-Though with that said, I should mention that these days I really believe in benchmarking and profiling, as they make a huge difference.
-The gains from those techniques is typically far greater than CFLAGS tweaking.
+These days I believe strongly in benchmarking and profiling, as they make a real difference.
+The gains from those techniques typically exceed the gains from CFLAGS tweaking.